 Negotiating is an art form.
-Often, the difference between a good deal and a bad one is negotiation.
+Often, the difference between a good deal and a bad one is the negotiation.
 Leave the negotiation to later in the process.
-Before you buy a business you should have a negotiation strategy.
-Educate yourself with all the potential pitfalls of buying a business.
+Before you buy a business, you should have a negotiation strategy.
+Educate yourself on all the potential pitfalls of buying a business.

 Consider the following during negotiations:

 - Understand the market.
 How much are similar businesses sell for?
 Disregard how much businesses are listed for, research actual sale prices.

 - How long has the business for sale?
 You can usually negotiate more with a business that has been for sale longer.

 - Consult a business broker.
 There is a huge value in working with a professional on your side.
 Not all business brokers are equal, so you have to do your homework to find an exceptional professional.

 - Focus on the reasons the seller is selling the business.

 - Are there other offers on the table?
 Don’t believe the seller or broker that there are other interested buyers unless it can be verified.

 - Make an offer.
 You would use a Letter of Intent (LOI).
 The LOI is the document that outlines information known and understood by the buyer and seller to date.
 The LOI is not a binding contract.
 Never offer the full asking price.

 - Be ready to walk away.
 Don’t fall in love with the business.
 Act like you are ready to walk away from the deal at any time.